NaanProphet/krishnastudio-site/content/post/tech/2023/overclocking-nintendo-switch/index.md

 Here is how I toed the line between performance tuning a jailbroken gaming console and using it officially with Nintendo Online.

-For context, after realizing how mucher smoother and quicker Overcooked runs on other consoles, I took it as a challenge to find a way to bring that same experience to my Switch—and not get banned.
+After realizing how mucher smoother Overcooked runs on other consoles, I took it as a challenge to bring that same experience to my Switch—and not get banned.

 ![](nintendo-switch-60fps-overcooked.jpeg)
 *Docked Nintendo Switch running Overcooked at 720p 60 FPS*